Beetlejuice (entertainer): 2001–2016: Rise to fame

 Throughout his career Green also participated in amateur boxing matches with other little people.

+Green also lent his voice and likeness in the 2005 video game True Crime: New York City where he portrayed a mental patient.

 In June 2008, film director Michael Bay intended for Green to cameo in Transformers: Revenge of the Fallen (2009), but Green reportedly was difficult to direct and so Bay opted not to have him appear.
-In 2009, Green was featured in his own five-episode reality television show entitled This is Beetle on the Howard TV.
+In 2009, Green was featured in his own five-episode reality television show entitled This Is Beetle on Howard TV.

-Green's likeness is a popular internet meme called a "reaction image Macro".
-The image, uploaded to his official Instagram account in 2016, shows him eating while sitting at a table looking at something out of frame.
-Additionally, videos and compilations of Green are popular on sites such as YouTube, Reddit, and Facebook, with many of these videos receiving millions of views.

-Recent appearances
+Since 2017: Recent appearances

 In February 2021, Green made his first appearance on The Howard Stern Show in over five years.
 He informed Stern that he relocated to Georgia with his mother, and also debuted a remixed version of his 2015 song "Beetle in the House", featuring Snoop Dogg, Sean Paul, and Big Freedia.

 In February 2022, Green's manager launched an NFT on the Goldin's Auction platform, which allowed the winning bidder to receive a physical rookie card signed by Green as well as a video of Green telling his life story.
 It sold for $15,000 after 21 bids.

+In 2023, a video clip of Green dubbed "Just Hanging Around" became a viral meme on TikTok and other video sharing sites.